Pseudomonas syringae pv. syringae

 Thailand, China, Korea

-Wide host range.
-Important vegetable and agronomic crops listed below.
+Wide host range; over 200 different plant species.
+Important vegetable and agronomic crops are listed below.

 PSDMSY